-The LCG-CDP Housing Rehabilitation Section will implement a housing rehabilitation program to renovate income-qualifying, owner-occupied, single-family detached housing units.
+The CDP Housing Division will implement a housing rehabilitation program to renovate income-qualifying, owner-occupied, single-family detached housing units.
 Housing issues addressed are code violations, ADA compliance, sewage line and system integrity, and energy conservation.

 Major Housing Rehabilitation assistance included deferred payment loans of up to \$50,000 per project, labor provided by CDP carpentry and painting crews, and an additional grant for asbestos abatement (if applicable).
 If a rehabilitation project exceeds the grant limit, the applicant may be able to borrow up to \$20,000 from the CDP Loans Section.
 Loan terms will vary based on household income and scope of work.
-Activities that exceed the combined grant and loan limits may be deemed too extensive for participation in the Housing Rehabilitation Program.
-LCG-CDP will rehabilitate homes containing lead on a case-by-case basis.
+Projects which exceed the combined grant and loan limits may be deemed too extensive for participation in the Housing Rehabilitation Program.
+CDP will rehabilitate homes containing lead on a case-by case basis.

 Minor Housing Rehabilitation assistance includes single-system improvements to structurally sound houses, including roof repair/replacement, exterior painting with minimal exterior repairs, installation of handicap-accessible ramps, and other single-system repairs/replacements, as appropriate.
 This work may be carried out by CDP carpentry and/or painting acres and/or contracted labor.
 Applicants may be eligible for either a grant or low-interest loan for minor rehabilitation assistance, as noted below.
-The LCG-CDP Housing Rehabilitation Section may consider handicap-accessible ramp installation in single-unit rental housing occupied by LMI persons on a case-by-case basis.
+The CDP Housing Division may consider handicap-accessible ramp installation in single-unit rental housing occupied by LMI persons on a case-by-case basis.